Adjectives to Describe Moods

 Pessimistic

-Meaning: opposite from optimistic; tending to think about bad things rather than positive and good ones.
+Meaning: opposite of optimistic; tending to think about bad things rather than positive and good ones.

-- After reading the newspapers, Paul felt very pessimistic about his candidate winning the election.
+- After reading the newspapers, Paul felt very pessimistic about his candidate’s chances of winning the election.

 Pensive